Las Vegas Car Accident Lawyer

 Frequently Asked Questions About Car Accidents

 If you file a personal injury claim in Nevada, you have two (2) years from the date of your car accident to file against the at-fault driver.
-For insurance disputes, you have six (6) years against your uninsured or underinsured motorist policy.
+For insurance disputes, the law provides six (6) years to file against your uninsured or underinsured motorist policy.

 How Long Does It Usually Take to Settle a Car Accident Case?

-The amount of time we need to settle your car accident case depends on numerous factors, including:
+The time it takes to settle your car accident case depends on several factors, including:

-- Are damages for a catastrophic injury or whiplash?
+- The type of damages, for example, catastrophic injury or whiplash

-About half the cases our attorneys handle settle within 30 to 60 days of the date we send a demand letter.
-As for more lucrative accident cases, where the insurance company refuses to offer a fair amount and we do not settle, these are more time-consuming.
+About half the cases our attorneys handle settle within 30 to 60 days after we send a demand letter.
+For more substantial accident cases, if the insurance company does not offer a fair amount and we do not settle, the process takes longer.

-- If a case is worth $50,000 or less, the arbitration will occur about 4 to 6 months after we file a complaint.
-If the case goes beyond arbitration to ‘short trial,’ we can expect a settlement to take another 3 to 4 months.
+- If a case is worth $50,000 or less, arbitration is scheduled about 4 to 6 months after filing a complaint.
+If a “short trial” follows, settlement can take another 3 to 4 months.

-- If a case is worth $50,000 or more, in the ‘regular’ court system, the time period from complaint to trial is typically 16 to 24 months.
+- If a case is worth $50,000 or more and proceeds in the “regular” court system, the period from complaint to trial is typically 16 to 24 months.

-Nevertheless, auto accident cases rarely ‘go all the way,’ because companies usually settle well before trial – usually after depositions and medical exams.
-Further, both parties can agree to settle a case at any time before trial.
+Most auto accident cases in Nevada do not proceed all the way to trial.
+Insurance companies usually settle before a trial, often after depositions and medical exams.
+Both parties may also agree to a settlement at any time before trial.

 Can I Sue if the Other Driver Did Not Have Insurance?

-If the other driver does not have insurance, you will need to rely on your uninsured motorist coverage.
-You can file a suit against your insurance company if they fail to handle your claim properly.
+If the other driver does not have insurance, you typically rely on your uninsured motorist coverage.
+If your insurance company fails to handle your claim properly, you may have grounds to file a suit against your insurer.

 Can I Sue if the Other Driver Did Not Have a Driver’s License?

-Anytime your insurer refuses to honor a valid car accident claim, our law offices in Las Vegas can step in.
+If your insurer refuses to honor a valid car accident claim, our law offices in Las Vegas can intervene on your behalf.

 Can I Sue if the Other Driver Leaves the Scene?

 You can make a claim if another driver hits you and flees the scene.
-Who you file against, however, will depend on whether or not the police can track down the at-fault driver.
-Once you know the driver’s identity, you can find out if they are insured and treat the situation like any other car accident.
-If you never find out who the driver is, you may need to file a personal injury claim with your own insurance policy.
+Who you file against depends on whether law enforcement identifies the at-fault driver.
+If you determine the driver’s identity, you can pursue their insurance or treat it like any other car accident.
+If the driver remains unknown, you may need to file a personal injury claim with your own insurance policy.

 Can I Sue if the Other Car Was Stolen?

-No one who steals a car takes time to get an insurance policy for their stolen vehicle, so you will likely need to make a claim with your insurance company directly.
-Often times insurance companies and car owners will claim that the car was driven without permission, or stolen, to escape responsibility.
+Those who steal cars do not take out insurance on a stolen vehicle, so you will most likely need to make a claim through your own insurance.
+Sometimes, car owners or insurers claim the car was driven without permission or stolen to avoid responsibility.

-In such accident cases, our car accident lawyers can often prove that the car was not truly stolen, or, if it was, this qualifies as an uninsured motorist claim on your own policy.
+In these cases, our car accident lawyers can often prove the car was not truly stolen or, if it was, that your uninsured motorist coverage applies.
 Our auto accident attorneys will investigate your situation and help you choose the best course of action.
 Call today and learn how we can help you!

-If you have sustained serious injuries as the result of an auto accident that was the fault of a negligent driver, don't hesitate to retain an experienced car accident lawyer in Las Vegas, NV.
-Hospital bills, loss of wages and treatment costs can quickly add up to a significant financial hardship.
+If you have sustained serious injuries as a result of an auto accident that was the fault of a negligent driver, don't hesitate to retain an experienced car accident lawyer in Las Vegas, NV.
+Hospital bills, loss of wages, and treatment costs can quickly add up to a significant financial hardship.

 Many personal injury claims have strict timetables they must adhere to retain their validity.
 Take immediate action to begin your car accident case!
 We work diligently to protect the rights of our clients and help them recover.

-Contact us at (702) 529-3101 today to schedule a free case evaluation with our Las Vegas car accident law firm!
+Contact us at (702) 529-3101 today to schedule a free case evaluation with our Las Vegas car accident lawyer!